Arrhythmogenic right ventricular cardiomyopathy

 The main goal of treatment of arrhythmogenic right ventricular dysplasia/cardiomyopathy is the prevention of sudden cardiac death.
 Implantable cardioverter defibrillator (ICD) is the only proven "lifesaving" therapy.
 Other treatment options, such as life style changes, antiarrhythmic drugs, beta-blockers and catheter ablation, may reduce the arrhythmic burden and alleviate symptoms.

 CENTOGENE experts have designed an arrhythmogenic right ventricular cardiomyopathy panel which includes the genes: DSP, DSG2, DSC2, JUP, PKP2, RYR2, TGFB3, TMEM43 (see Table 1).
-CENTOGENE offers arrhythmogenic right ventricular cardiomyopathy panel, including full gene sequencing and deletion/duplication analysis of selected genes (DSG2, TGFB3, JUP, RYR2, PKP2, DSC2, DSP).
-In addition, any of the genes in the arrhythmogenic right ventricular cardiomyopathy panel can also be ordered individually, for full gene sequencing and deletion/duplication analysis.
+CENTOGENE offers arrhythmogenic right ventricular cardiomyopathy panel, including sequencing and deletion/duplication analysis of selected genes (DSG2, TGFB3, JUP, RYR2, PKP2, DSC2, DSP).
+In addition, any of the genes in the arrhythmogenic right ventricular cardiomyopathy panel can also be ordered individually, for sequencing and deletion/duplication analysis.

 The differential diagnosis of arrhythmogenic right ventricular cardiomyopathy panel-related disorders – depending on the major symptoms in the initial case – includes the following diseases 1, 3: